godotengine/godot-docs/classes/class_styleboxline.rst

 **Inherits:** :ref:`StyleBox<class_StyleBox>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-:ref:`StyleBox<class_StyleBox>` that displays a single line.
+A :ref:`StyleBox<class_StyleBox>` that displays a single line of a given color and thickness.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-:ref:`StyleBox<class_StyleBox>` that displays a single line of a given color and thickness.
-It can be used to draw things like separators.
+A :ref:`StyleBox<class_StyleBox>` that displays a single line of a given color and thickness.
+The line can be either horizontal or vertical.
+Useful for separators.

 .. rst-class:: classref-reftable-group